-The state requires us to submit inpatient claims, by quarter year, gathered from a form called an UB92, in a standard government format called HCFA 837 EDI electronic claim format.
+The state requires us to submit outpatient claims for patients that receive outpatient surgical or radiological services, by quarter year, gathered from a form called an UB92, in a standard government format called HCFA 837 EDI electronic claim format.
 Then the state specifications require additional data elements to be included over and above that.
 Adding those additional data places programming burdens on the hospital since it is over and above the actual hospital billing process.
 Errors can occur due to this additional programming, but the public should not conclude that billing data sent to our payers is inaccurate.
 These errors have been corrected to the best of our knowledge.
 If a medical record is unavailable for coding the encounter is not billed and is not included in the data submission.
 This represents a rare event that is less than 1% of the encounter volume.

-Patient diagnoses and procedures for a particular hospital stay are coded by the hospital using a universal standard called the International Classification of Disease, or ICD-10-CM.
+Patient diagnoses and procedures for a particular outpatient hospital stay are coded by the hospital using a universal standard called the International Classification of Disease (ICD-10-CM) and Current Procedural Terminology Codes (CPT Codes).
 This is mandated by the federal government.
-The hospital complies with the guidelines for assigning these diagnosis codes, however, this is often driven by physician's subjective criteria for defining a diagnosis.
+The hospital complies with the guidelines for assigning these diagnosis codes; however, this is often driven by physician's subjective criteria for defining a diagnosis.
 For example, while one physician may diagnose a patient with anemia when the patient's blood hemoglobin level falls below 9.5, another physician may not diagnose the patient with anemia until their blood hemoglobin level is below 9.0.
 In both situations, a diagnosis of anemia is correctly assigned, but the criteria used by the physician to determine that diagnosis was different.
 An apples to apples comparison cannot be made, which makes it difficult to obtain an accurate comparison of hospital or physician performance.

 The codes also do not distinguish between conditions present at the time of the patient's admission to the hospital and those occurring during hospitalization.
 For example, if a code indicating an infection is made, it is not always possible to determine if the patient had an infection prior to admission or developed an infection during their hospitalization.
 This makes it difficult to obtain accurate information regarding things such as complication rates.
 The data submitted matches the state's reporting requirements but may be incomplete due to a limitation on the number of diagnoses and procedures the state allows us to include for each patient.
 In other words, the state's data file may not fully represent all diagnoses treated by the hospital or all procedures performed, which can alter the true picture of a patient's hospitalization, sometimes significantly.

 The codes are assigned based on documentation in the patient's chart and are used by hospitals for billing purposes.
 The hospital can code up to 99 diagnoses and 99 procedures for each patient record.
-The state is requiring us to submit ICD-10-CM data on each patient but has limited the number of diagnoses and procedures to the first 25 diagnoses codes and the first 25 procedure codes.
+The state is requiring us to submit ICD-10-CM / CPT data on each outpatient receiving surgical or radiological services but has limited the number of diagnoses and procedures to the first 25 diagnoses codes and the first 25 procedure codes.
 As a result, the data sent by us does meet state requirements but cannot reflect all the codes an individual patient's record may have been assigned.
-This means also that true total volumes may not be represented by the state's data file, which therefore make percentage calculations inaccurate (i.e. mortality percentages for any given diagnosis or procedure, percentage of patients in each severity of illness category).
-It would be obvious; therefore, those sicker patients (more diagnoses and procedures) are less accurately reflected by the 837 format.
-It then stands to reason that hospitals, which treat sicker patients, are likewise less accurately reflected.